guilhemSmith/ft_vox/README.md

 Textures and font files are stored with [git-lfs](https://git-lfs.github.com/).
 Make sure it is installed before cloning.
 ### On macOs and Linux
 * `./setup.sh` to install external dependencies.
-On Mac it is advised to have brew already installed.
+On Mac it is advised to have brew already installed,
-* `mkdir build && cd build`
+* `mkdir build && cd build`, to create the build dir,
 * then `cmake .. && make` or `cmake .. && cmake --build .`

 When the build is done, the executable file `ft_vox` and its `resources` folder should be located in the build folder.